aleksha/data-analysis-tutorial/session-0/README.md

   2. `git add file.py`
   3. `git commit -m "We did that and that"`

 The main code 'line' is calles _master_.
 It contains a code of the project.
-Anothe branches of the code are also posiible.
+Another branches of the code are also possible.

 Branches are quite a powerfull concept:
   * `git branch BRANCH_NAME` - to create a new branch, for example, to develope a new feature.